jforget/raku-Arithmetic-PaperAndPencil/doc/Description-en.md

 What happens?
 The input data to the subtraction are:

-* a high number, with a single digit (1 in this example),
+* a high number, with a single digit (1 in this example), or maybe you would interpret it as a partially known number, "?1",

 * a low number, with one or two digits (54 in this example).